1) If I want to consider majoring in Economics, what courses should I take to find out if I like it?

 5) How do I apply to the economic major?

 In the spring of your sophomore year, complete the on-line admission form (myBucknell login required).
 This form indicates your interest in the major, along with your academic status.
-When the number of applicants reaches above the threshold of 100, acceptance to the economics major will emphasize academic achievement, with emphasis on performance in economics classes.
+When the number of applicants reaches above the threshold of 100, acceptance to the economics major is determined by your academic performance in core economics classes (ECON 103, ECON 257, ECON 258, and ECON 259), as demonstrated by your normalized GPA (your grade compared to the class average).
+You must have completed Calculus before you can apply for the economics major.

-If you are considering applying to be an economics major, we strongly urge you to register for economics courses during your first year.
+If you are considering applying to be an economics major, we strongly urge you to register for economics courses and for calculus during your first year.

 6) What is the minor in Economics?